- RELEASE DATE /21 May 2021

 - LABEL /Cheersquad Records & Tapes

-- FORMAT /Coloured vinyl, black vinyl and CD
+- FORMAT /Limited edition red vinyl, black vinyl, CD and digital

 A FEW WORDS